create-softdev/softdev-program/modules/02-Setup/3-E-install-nodejs.md

 ## Test that NodeJS works

-* Open a "terminal" (or Command Prompt in Windows)
+* Open a "terminal" (Mac), or "Command Prompt" (Windows)
 * Type `node --version` (note the 2 dashes, and the space before them) and press `enter`.
-* You should see one or two lines describing Node and the version installed.
+* You should see one or two lines describing NodeJS and the version installed.